cristi/radiantcasts-episodes/episode-009/radiant-content-version-control-friendliness/README.md

 This is [episode 9][rce] of Radiantcasts.

-You'll see how to use how to add portability and version control friendliness to your Radiant CMS content using [Radiant Import Export Extension][rie], [Radiant Super Export Extension][rse] or [Radiant File System Extension][rfs].
+You'll see how to use and how to add portability and version control friendliness to your Radiant CMS content using [Radiant Import Export Extension][rie], [Radiant Super Export Extension][rse] or [Radiant File System Extension][rfs].

 Login using "admin" as username and "radiant" as password